anttisalonen/progbook/rst/ch4_index.rst

 Stage 2
 =======

-Our last stage involves some larger projects as well as introducing final somewhat more advanced topics.
+Our last stage involves some larger projects as well as introducing final, somewhat more advanced topics.

 .. toctree::
    :maxdepth: 2